daattali/beautiful-jekyll/course-descriptions/DSCI_532_viz-2.md

+---
+title: DSCI 532
-# DSCI 532: Data Visualization II
+subtitle: Data Visualization II
+---

 ## Short Description
 Analysis, design, and implementation of interactive figures.
 How to provide multiple views, deal with complexity, and make difficult decisions about data reduction.